WilliamMedranoGutshall/BigDawg.github.io/index.md

-Welcome to My ePortfolio Page
+Welcome to My ePortfolio Page.

-William Medrano Gutshall
+William Medrano Gutshall.

-Computer Science Major at Southern New Hampshire University
+Computer Science Major at Southern New Hampshire University.

 You can use the [editor on GitHub](https://github.com/WilliamMedranoGutshall/BigDawg.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.